 Foreign exchange risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of the changes in the foreign exchange rates.
 The Company's functional and reporting currency is the Canadian dollar.
-The Company incurs foreign currency risk on purchases that are denominated in a currency other than the functional currency of the Company, which will have an impact on the profitability of the Company and may also affect the value of the Company's assets and the amount of shareholders' equity.
-The Company's main risks are associated with fluctuations in the Nicaraguan Cordoba ("COR") and the US dollar ("USD").
+The Company incurs foreign currency risk on purchases that are denominated in a currency other than the functional currency of the Company, which will have an impact on the profitability of the Company's main risks are associated with fluctuations in the Nicaraguan Cordoba ("COR") and the US dollar ("USD").
 The Company does not enter into any foreign exchange contracts to mitigate these risks.
-Based on management's analysis, the effect on these instruments held at December 31, 2014 of a five percent increase or decrease in foreign exchange rates on net loss is not considered significant.
+Based on management's analysis, the effect on these instruments held at March 31, 2015 of a five percent increase or decrease in foreign exchange rates on net loss is not considered significant.